Fatal1ty/mashumaro/README.md

 decoder_kwargs # keyword arguments for decoder function
 ```

-User defined classes
+Customization
 --------------------------------------------------------------------------------

+### User defined classes

 You can define and use custom classes with *mashumaro*.
 There are two options
 for customization.

+#### Serializable Interface

 The first one is useful when you already have the separate
 custom class and you want to serialize instances of it with *mashumaro*.
 All what you need is to implement *SerializableType* interface: